jbouwh/ha-elro-connects/README.md

 #### Configuring the integration

 1. You need the IP-address and your Elro Connects cloud credentials (`username` and `password`) to setup the integration.
 This will get the `connector_id` and `api_key` for local access of your connector.
 After the setup has finished setup, the cloud credentials will not be used during operation.
-Skip this step if you want to do a manual setup.
 2. An alternative is a manual setup.
-For this you need the `connector_id` which can be obtained from the Elro Connects app.
+For this you need to fill in the `connector_id`, leave `username` and `password` fields open. which can be obtained from the Elro Connects app.
 Go to the `home` tab and click on the settings wheel.
 Select `current connector`.
 A list will be shown with your connectors.
 The ID starts with `ST_xxx...`.
-3. The API key is currently not needed because it is provided by the connector locally.
-This behavior might change in the future
+3. The API key is probably not needed as long as it is provided by the connector locally.
+This behavior might change in the future.

 ```text